nik-neg/nik-neg/README.md

 ### my name is Alex and I'm a Computer Engineer / Full Stack Software Engineer.
 #### I'm interested in Web Development, Machine & Deep Learning, Embedded Systems, and Cloud Computing.

+#### Outside of work I'm learning Japanese 🇯🇵, do sports 🏃, and meet friends 😀.

 #### My Tech Stack is now 👇

 <table>